Jrenzet/Jrenzet/README.md

 ### Hi there 👋 my name is Julian Renzetti

-### I’m currently in my first year at UBC in the Bachelor of Computer Science program
+### I’m currently in my first year at UBC in the Bachelor of Computer Science program.

+### 🔭 Currently searching for an internship in Fall 2024.

+### I enjoy learning new technologies, running, playing basketball, golfing, and discovering new music.

 <!--